Smilebox Overview, Plans & Pricing

 Smilebox only offers customer support through email, and the company’s responses are limited to its business hours: 9-4 PM PST, and only on weekdays.
-Smilebox support staff do their best to respond quickly, but if you run into an urgent issue, or if something goes wrong on a weekend or holiday, you’ll have no other support channels to try.
+Even though Smilebox support staff does their best to respond quickly, but if you run into an urgent issue, or if something goes wrong on a weekend or holiday, you’ll have no other support channels to try.

-That said, Smilebox does maintain an easy-to-browse knowledge base that has articles covering all the issues and questions that users typically run into.
+That said, Smilebox does maintain an easy-to-browse knowledge base that has articles covering all the issues and frequent questions.

 What's the Verdict on Smilebox?

 All in all, Smilebox is a convenient and easy-to-use tool that will have you churning out gorgeous scrapbooks in no time.
 However, scrapbooking is just one of this program’s many modules; there are options to create other projects like collages and slideshows as well.
 While this makes Smilebox a bit more versatile than its competitors, it also means Smilebox doesn’t put much emphasis on its scrapbooking module.
 You’ll have all the tools you need to cover the basics, but if you want more advanced scrapbook-specific features, you might have to look elsewhere.
 That said, you won’t get many features from the Free plan anyway; Smilebox prods you towards its paid subscriptions by heavily limiting the Free plan’s features, but if you do pay up, the expanded feature set is well worth it.